Trinidad and Tobago cuisine: Lunch and dinner

-A nationally well known dish with African roots is callaloo, a side dish made of young dasheen or taro leaves, okra, crab or pigtails, pumpkin, onions, coconut milk, pimento, and green seasoning like chives, cilantro and culantro.
+A nationally well-known dish with African roots is callaloo, a side dish made of young dasheen or taro leaves, okra, crab or pigtails, pumpkin, onions, coconut milk, pimento, and green seasoning like chives, cilantro and culantro.
 Callaloo is often served with cornmeal coo coo, plantain, cassava, sweet potatoes, dumplings, rice, and curried crab.
 However, Trinidad callaloo is not prepared or served the same as Jamaican callaloo.

-Pelau is a common rice-based dish in Trinidad and Tobago, as are dhal and rice and rice and stewed chicken, pork, ox-tail, fish or lamb.
-Also popular are breadfruit oil down and macaroni pie, consisting of pasta baked with eggs and cheese, and a variety of other potential ingredients.
-One of the most popular Trinidadian dishes is curried duck served with either roti or rice.
+Pelau is a well-known rice-based dish in Trinidad and Tobago typically prepared as a one-pot meal by caramelising sugar and browning meat before simmering rice, pigeon peas, and coconut milk together.
+Other frequently served rice-based meals include dhal and rice, and rice and stewed chicken, pork, ox-tail, fish or lamb.
+Also common are breadfruit oil down and macaroni pie, consisting of pasta baked with eggs and cheese, and a variety of other potential ingredients.
+One of the best-known Trinidadian dishes is curried duck served with either roti or rice.

 An array of fish and seafood can be bought at local merchants throughout Trinidad and Tobago, such as flying fish, king fish, carite, prawns and shrimp, sapatay, red fish, bonito, lobster, conch and crab, tilapia and seasonal cascadura.

 Tobagonian food is dominated by a wide selection of seafood dishes, most notably curried crab and dumplings.
-Tobago is also known for dasheen, sweet potato, eddoe, cassava, yam, soups and stews, also known as blue food across the country.
+Tobago is also known for dasheen, sweet potato, eddoe, cassava, yam, soups and stews, also known as "blue food" across the country.
 "Fish broth", a soup made in the style of bouillabaisse, is frequently served as a main or side dish.

 Another local dish is the rare cascadura, a small freshwater fish.
 The fish is curried and served with lagoon rice and cassava and yams.
 There is a local legend in Trinidad that anyone who eats cascadu will return to Trinidad to end their days.